Loan Considerations for Purchasing a Home

 After the offer for a home is accepted and the home is under contract, the loan moves from being prequalified to becoming underwritten.

 During the underwriting process, the lender will typically review these documents:

 Taxes going back two years

 Income records such as W2s, pay stubs, proof of additional income

 Bank statements, and if applicable, asset statements

 Debts and liabilities

-It’s critical that the homebuyer provides the requested docs in a timely manner, and we will go more in this during the purchase process section of the guide.
+It’s essential for the homebuyer to provide their docs in a timely manner, and we'll go more in this during the purchase process section of the guide.

 Using the docs provided to the loan officer, the lender will compute the buyer’s Debt-to-Income ratio to determine if the buyer’s income ratio is enough to cover the cost of the home and other recurring debt.

 Lenders and loan types will vary in determining the percentage of debt to income for the homebuyer.